thelounge/thelounge.github.io/README.md

 ## What is Shout?

 Shout is a web IRC client.
-More information can be found here:
+More information can be found here: https://github.com/erming/shout
-https://github.com/erming/shout

 ## Development

-You'll need to install [Jekyll](http://jekyllrb.com/):
+You need to install [Jekyll](http://jekyllrb.com/):

 ```
 sudo apt-get install ruby1.9.3 build-essential nodejs-legacy